stuenkels/CPTS-121/README.md

 WSU CPTS-121 C projects collection, lecture examples, labs, and projects.
 It's only the third week of school, more to come later.

+These are not answer keys, there may be mistakes, bad formatting and other goofs.
+This is only for my own collection.

 ## File Naming conventions

 Folders are given ISO 8601 timestamps with a descriptive prefix